wanman/mailcow/README.md

 * "config.local.php" preconfigured

 ## Before you begin
-**Please remove any web- and mail service** running on your server.
+**Please remove any web- and mail services** running on your server.
 I recommend using a clean Debian minimal installation.
 Remember to purge Debians default MTA Exim4:
 ```
 apt-get purge exim4*